A Colour Wheel

-Climate change and globalisation are having an impact on our gardens and the planet as a whole.
-We can reduce this impact by buying UK grown plants produced where possible from local nurseries.
-This reduces your gardens carbon footprint and removes the risk of importing harmful insects and disease that can piggy back into the UK on imported plants.
+Climate change and globalisation have impacted the planet and our gardens.
+To reduce your impact buy UK grown plants from local nurseries.
+This reduces your carbon footprint and removes the risk of importing harmful insects and disease into the UK on imported plants.
 Plant labels are useful.
-If the label says plant in shade with moist soil, don't buy it and plant it in sun on sandy soil.
+If the label says plant in shade with moist soil, don't plant it in sun on sandy soil.
 It will probably die.

-When choosing any materials for your garden; from paving to compost, consider the impact of the product on the environment and the people who produced it.
-Composts with peat in are very bad for the environment and cheap paving slabs from abroad have often been quarried at great risk to the workers who are often children.
-Make sure the products you select have been responsibly and ethically sourced by the supplier.
+When buying garden materials from paving to compost, consider its impact on the environment and the people who produced it.
+Composts with peat in are very bad for the environment.
+Cheap paving that's unethically sourced has often been quarried at great risk and damage to local environments abroad.
+Make sure the products you select have been responsibly and ethically sourced by the manufacturer and supplier.

-Hedges are best planted from bare root between November to March.
+Hedges are an excellent way to create interesting boundaries and backdrops to your border planting.
+Far cheaper than fencing, better for the environment and for wildlife.
+It's best planted from bare root between November to March.
 Hedge clipping starts in April/May and again in August/ September.
-Fast growing hedges may need clipping every 6 weeks between April and September depending on weather.
-Pruning needs to be carried out at the correct time of year to encourage healthy growth and improve flower or fruit production.
-Many deciduous shrubs are best rejuvenated or pruned over the winter months or early spring.
-If evergreens are to be pruned its best left until May.
+Fast growing hedges may need clipping every 6 weeks between April and September depending on weather. .

-Wherever possible choose plants that are suited to their position and they will grow well without the need for additional watering.
-But if watering is needed on occasions, then irrigation systems are claimed to use 10 per cent less water than a garden hose, so are worth considering in these circumstances.
+Select plants that are suited to their position and they will have little or no need for additional watering.
+If watering is needed on occasions then it's claimed that irrigation systems use 10 per cent less water than a garden hose, so may be worth considering.

 Embrace them!
-The UK's seasons, with careful planting choices, create gardens which change appearance and colour dramatically from month to month.
-Be selective when you tidy perrenials that have finished flowering as many have seed heads that provide shelter and food for wildlife and interesting silhouettes throughout the winter months.
+The UK's seasons create gardens which change their colours and appearance dramatically from month to month.
+The trick is choosing plants that provide interest throughout the year.
+Be selective when you tidy perennials that have finished flowering, the seed heads of many provide shelter and food for wildlife and interesting silhouettes for you throughout winter.